All-in-one Graph-based Indexing for Hybrid Search on GPUs: Background and Motivation

 Given the individual limitations of single-path retrieval methods, hybrid retrieval has emerged as a prominent search paradigm.
 Existing hybrid retrieval approaches can be categorized into two primary types.

 (1) \textbf{Fusion retrieval} integrates multiple retrieval methods within a unified index structure.
 Current fusion methods are primarily restricted to two-path combinations~\cite{wang2025balancing}.
-For instance, DS-ANN~\cite{zhang2024efficient} employs pre-defined fusion weight to combine dense and sparse vectors, constructing an HNSW index~\cite{malkov2018efficient} for efficient querying.
+For instance, DS-ANN~\cite{zhang2024efficient} employs a pre-defined fusion weight to combine dense and sparse vectors, constructing an HNSW index~\cite{malkov2018efficient} for efficient querying.
 While efficient, this method requires complete index reconstruction if the fusion weights change.
 IVF-Fusion~\cite{bruch2024bridging} addresses this by reducing the dimensionality of sparse vectors before combining them with dense vectors, then using an IVF index for retrieval.
 Although this eliminates weight-dependent reconstruction, it limits the flexibility to select different retrieval paths for varying scenarios.

 (2) \textbf{Multi-path retrieval} represents a more flexible paradigm that executes searches separately across different indexes and subsequently fuses the results~\cite{milvus_hybrid, infinity_hybrid, elastic_hybrid}.
-However, as discussed in Section \ref{sec:intro}, this flexibility adversely affects query efficiency and accuracy while complicating index management.
+This paradigm is widely used in modern databases.
+However, the flexibility adversely affects query efficiency and accuracy while complicating index management.